apache/echarts-examples/README.md

 ## Build

-Git clone [incubator-echarts-www](https://github.com/apache/incubator-echarts-www) and put it on the same level as `echarts-examples`.
+Git clone [incubator-echarts-www](https://github.com/apache/incubator-echarts-www) and put it on the same level as `incubator-echarts-examples`.

 ```shell
 npm run dev